Looking to Buy

 More on the Gardman Nature Arch

 The flower design on the side is eyecatching and yet still provides plenty of opportunities for climbing plants to get a hold.

-Despite the name, any climbing plants will love this one, and at around £35 with free delivery you'll love the price too!
+Despite the name, any climbing plants will love this one, and at around £40 with only £3 for delivery you'll love the price too!